·

-On May 17, 2025, the University of the Cordilleras (UC) opened its doors to generations of proud alumni for the much-anticipated Grand Alumni Homecoming 2025.
-The event was a vibrant celebration of shared memories, enduring friendships, and the ever-growing legacy of UC.
+The University of the Cordilleras (UC) opened its doors to generations of proud alumni for the much-anticipated Grand Alumni Homecoming 2025—a vibrant celebration of shared memories, enduring friendships, and the ever-growing legacy of UC.

 The day began with a spirited Homecoming Parade at 8:00 AM, starting from Gov. Pack Road and marching through Session Road.
 Alumni proudly walked alongside students, faculty, and university officials, showcasing their deep-rooted pride and connection to their alma mater.